-Sequence diagrams are a type of diagram in the Unified Modeling Language (UML) that show interactions over time.
-This tutorial shows you how to draw them with Lucidchart.
+Sequence diagrams are a type of Unified Modeling Language (UML) diagram that shows interactions over time.
+This tutorial shows you how to draw sequence diagrams with Lucidchart.

 You can accomplish several critical tasks with a sequence diagram.
 A sequence diagram can: